nokia/RM/doc/ref_model/chapters/chapter05.rst

 A profile :ref:`chapters/chapter02:profiles, profile extensions & flavours` specifies the configuration of a Cloud Infrastructure node (host or server). :ref:`chapters/chapter02:profile extensions (specialisations)` may specify additional configurations.
-Workloads utilise profiles to describe the configuration of nodes on which they can be hosted to execute on.
+Workloads use profiles to describe the configuration of nodes on which they can be hosted to execute on.
 Workload flavours provide a mechanism to specify the VM or Pod sizing information to host the workload.
 Depending on the requirements of the workloads, a VM or a Pod is deployed according to the specified flavour information on a node configured according to the specified profile.
 Not only do the nodes (the hardware) have